Two bodies found in violence-hit C’garh village

 “The members of the Hindu community from four to five villages around Biranpur had gathered to protest Sahu’s death.
 They tried to enter Biranpur but police chased them away.
 While returning, they must have come across the father and son and attacked them,” a senior police officer, who has been camping in the affected village, said.

-“Both Raheemm and his son Idul lived near the place where the school children got into a scuffle on April 8, leading to communal tension in the area,” the officer added.
+“Both Raheem and his son Idul lived near the place where the school children got into a scuffle on April 8, leading to communal tension in the area,” the officer added.

 Meanwhile, chief minister Bhupesh Baghel announced a compensation of ₹10 lakh and a government job to a family member of Sahu.
 He also accused the opposition of trying to spread unrest in the state.